mathslearn/mathslearn.github.io/_posts/2025-02-17-applied-data-science-project.md

 ## AI Ethics
 Discuss the potential data science ethics issues (privacy, fairness, accuracy, accountability, transparency) in your project.

+1. Data privacy: Ensure consent has been obtained for the collection and use of data.
+When seeking consent, consent release should not look innocuous or hidden in fine print.
+2. Fairness: The dataset has a field, reviews.username which holds the username of the account that posted the hotel review.
+While some usernames may look fictitious, for some other usernames, gender and ethnicity may be inferred.
+Thus, users of the dataset should not use username as a feature.
+This is to avoid possible bias.
+3. Accuracy: In terms of accuracy for our project, inaccurate topic modelling may lead to incoorect identification or priorisation of improvements.
+For example, if room view is given more importance than cleanliness, then the customer may not receive the most important service improvement first.
+4. Accountability: A mistake may arise from the topic modelling, sentiment analysis or time series analysis in our business scenario.
+Therefore the hotel needs to be accountable and mitigate risks.
+For example, it can cross-check the performance of different models.
+5. Transparency: Customers should be able to know which suggestion is artificial intelligence (AI)-powered so that they can give feedback to the hotel on the suggestion.

 ## Source Codes and Datasets
 Upload your model files and dataset into a GitHub repo and add the link here.